 Surgeons, like any doctor, must exercise the degree of care and skill that a surgeon of the same medical specialty should use given the circumstances.
 In other words, doctors have to do what a reasonable doctor should do.

-It is also important that the mistake was made be related to the patient's injuries.
+It is also important that the mistake was made is related to the patient's injuries.
 Surgeons make many insignificant errors during an operation that cause no real harm.
 But if you have a mistake that should not have been made and that error causes a serious injury or death, you have a viable malpractice claim.How to Find Out If You Have a Claim

 If you or someone you love has been the victim of a surgical mistake on the operating table, you need a lawyer you can trust to fight for you.
 If you call us, we will investigate your case.
 If our lawyers find that you have a viable malpractice case, we will retain the medical experts required to testify on your behalf to put you in a position for success either by settlement or at trial.

 There are many different types of surgical error cases in Maryland.
 Some errors are painfully obvious: if the surgeon is supposed to operate on the patient's left leg and the surgeon operates on the right leg, that is pretty clear.
 But not every case is as facile as a wrong site surgery case.
 Regrettably, for surgical error lawyers representing victims, most cases are far more nuanced.
 Moreover, not every mistake is medical malpractice.
-Our job to sort though these claims to determine whether there is a possible malpractice case associated with the injury.
+Our job to sort through these claims to determine whether there is a possible malpractice case associated with the injury.

 The most common surgical mistakes include: